It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 She made one motion with the knife.
 A slash so quick I could only infer it when I felt the stiff, inferior rope slacken from my wrists.

 “Let me be clear,” she said as she stood up.
 “I’m untying you because no one wants to help you use the bathroom.
-The only way out of here will be locked six different ways.
+The only way out of here is locked and the rooms above are guarded.
 Do not entertain thoughts of escape.
 Killing you will be only a minor inconvenience.”

 They left me there.
 That was day one.

 At dinner I learned Jingwei was still in Hanzhou!
-The Three Calamities were already closing in on her.
-I tried not to think about how my death was an integral part of their scheme.
+They were already closing in on her exact location.
+I tried not to think about how my death was an integral part of their scheme to bring her down.

 It occurred to me that my escape plan was more of an escape goal.
-Yes, Pay The Mercenaries More Than Your Foe is a valid strategy with a robust military history, but let us consider that I have no money at hand and would therefore have to pay them in promises.
+Yes, Sowing Discord Among The Enemy is a valid strategy with a robust military history, but let us consider that Hong, Mao, or Wu slapped me any time I tried to speak to them.

 And then I had a new plan!
 The Hanlin Academy does not make a habit of graduating fools, reader.

 The first step of this new plan was to tell Six Devils Lin all about it!
-I waited until Hong, Mao, and Wu were off doing whatever crimes or errands needed doing that night.
+I waited until Hong, Mao, and Wu were off doing whatever crimes or errands The Explosive Gang required of them to do that night.
 Even bandits have a schedule to keep.

 “You could marry me,” I said.